-The Priory Witham Academy will first accept all pupils with an education, health and care (EHC) plan (Children and Families Act 2014) or a statement of special educational needs (Education Act 1996) that names the academy.
+16 Where the number of applications is greater than the published admission number, Priory Witham Academy will first accept all pupils with an education, health and care (EHC) plan (as defined in the Children and Families Act 2014) that names the academy.

-38 Where the number of applications for admission is greater than the published admission number, the Trust will consider applications against the criteria set out below.
+17 After the admission of pupils with EHC plans, the academy will consider applications for the remaining places against the criteria set out below.